tsl-su-15/photogram_sign_in/README.md

 ## The Target

 To start with, we'll keep it simple and manage just one resource: photos.
 Our goal is to build an app that lets users submit URLs of photos and add captions for them.
+Check [this][4] out as an example, but without the user avatars and comments.

 Eventually, we'll add the ability to sign up, upload photos, and follow other users, and we'll wind up building Instagram.
 But for now, anonymous visitors will simply copy-paste the URLs of images that are already on the Internet.